manuelbomi/Agentic-Workflow-Orchestrator/README.md

 deterministic stand-ins for the LLM calls a production deployment would make.

-## Why this matters for advisory and professional-services firms
+## Why this matters for professional-services firms

 Advisory work is fundamentally document-and-research-heavy: due diligence, market research, regulatory research, and client memos all start from a